harsh098/node-exporter-cron-job/README.md

 ## Security Measures Taken
+---

 1. Hardened Docker Image:- defauts to non-root user
 2. Uses ServiceAccount with pods which only allow readonly access to Service Endpoints for node-exporter

+## Design Issues with this design
+---
+**The following design suffers from following issues:-**
+1. The PVs are bound to a single node once provisioned which stores logs for all nodes.
+2. This means if data in the node containing the PV is destroyed the PVs are also lost.
+3. With EKS prefer using EBS/EFS CSI Driver which can be used to provision EBS/EFS Volumes which can be mounted to other EC2 Instances and logs can be accessed using EFS mounts for EFS volumes and for EBS prefer using multi-attach with EC2 Instances to access logs.
+4. Similarly with GKE, prefer using GCE PersistentDisk CSI Driver.
+5. On, on-prem K8s, prefer using NFS Mounts.
+6. Another option for HA, is to use Distributed Storage CSI Drivers such as those provided with openEBS and longhorn.